June Purvis: Career

-From 2014-18, Purvis was Chair of the Women’s History Network UK and from 2015-20 Treasurer of the International Federation for Research in Women’s History.
-She organized at the University of Portsmouth on 31st August–1st September 2018 the Women's History Network Annual conference on the Campaigns for Women’s Suffrage: National and International Perspectives.
-She edits the journal Women's History Review.
+From 2014 to 2018, Purvis served as Chair of the Women’s History Network UK, and from 2015 to 2020 she acted as Treasurer of the International Federation for Research in Women’s History.
+She organised the Women’s History Network Annual Conference, held at the University of Portsmouth on 31 August–1 September 2018, titled Campaigns for Women’s Suffrage: National and International Perspectives.